 Leveraging the Free Footprint Community to Design at Lightning Speed

-One of the biggest hurdles individuals and startups face with creating new PCB designs is footprint creation.
+One of the biggest hurdles big companies, individuals, and startups face when creating new PCB designs is component creation, and specifically footprint creation.
 Designing footprints is a job most people hate.
 It’s tedious, time-consuming, and doesn’t result in much except, well, a footprint.
 Companies now realize this pain point and offer designers free, well-designed PCB footprints.
 Why would they spend their time doing this?
 Imagine Company A sells a connector for $5.00, but no footprint is provided.
 Company B sells virtually the same part priced at $5.50 but with a footprint.
 Are you willing to spend the time it takes to create that footprint or spend the extra $0.50?
 The answer depends on the volume and complexity of the footprint.
 Still, if you’re an individual or startup trying to throw together a quick prototype, chances are you’d be willing to fork over the extra $0.50.

 In this article, we’re going to review some of the free design offerings that exist within the PCB design community and show you not only how to access them but quickly add them to your Altium managed components (i.e., vault) located at Altium 365 or Concord Pro.
 Once you’re armed with this information, you will spend most of your time designing and routing boards instead of pulling your hair out and creating footprints all day.
 If you're interested in a Circuitmaker, Component Search Engine, and the difference between SnapEDA vs. UltraLibrarian, read on.